bryanfriedman/bryan-friedman-website/README.md

 ### `content`

 I really wanted to keep the content (page templates and markdown) inside of this separate directory as outlined in [this post](https://www.webstoemp.com/blog/eleventy-projects-structure/) referenced above.
 But then I didn't want an extra subdirectory in the output folder that would cause longer URLs unnecessarily.
 So I had to build some extra functionality that I discovered to allow this directory to be stripped in the output folder.
 In `/src/content/content.json`, a custom filter is used to rewrite the `permalink` value for each content file within to remove `content` from the path.
-There's also a modified version of the `eleventy-plugin-page-assets` plugin so that it copies images that are alongside the Markdown content within this folder, since a passthrough copy would have otherwise copied over the `content` folder as well.
+Then, while I used a modified version of the `eleventy-plugin-page-assets` plugin to copy images that are alongside the Markdown content within this folder (since a passthrough copy would have otherwise copied over the `content` folder as well), this plugin broke with Eleventy v3, so I had to write [a new plugin](https://github.com/bryanfriedman/eleventy-plugin-html-relative-datacascade) myself to cover this case.